Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Discussion

 \subsubsection{Delayed Radio Emission}

 Due to the lack of radio emission detected for EP240408a (Figure \ref{fig:ULs}) and the short variability timescales ($\delta \tau/\tau$\,$\approx$\,$0.2$), we interpret the X-rays as arising from an internal process within the jet.
 The lack of optical emission (Figure \ref{fig:ULs}) can be due to intrinsic extinction in the host galaxy, as was the case for Sw J1644+57.
 The expected $A_V$ from the inferred X-ray hydrogen column density (\S \ref{sec:xrayspectra}) is $1.4$ ($6.3$) mag \citep{Guver2009} at $z$\,$\approx$\,$0.5$ ($2.0)$, and can easily lead to a non-detection at higher redshifts.
 Harder to explain is the lack of bright radio in our sensitive multi-epoch VLA and ATCA observations.
-It is possible that these observations occur too early (i.e., pre-deceleration) and that eventually rising radio emission could become detectable, or that the self-absorption frequency is above our observations at $5$\,$-$\,$18$ GHz out to $\sim$\,$160$ d (observer frame).
+It is possible that these observations occur too early (i.e., pre-deceleration) and that eventually rising radio emission could become detectable, or that the self-absorption frequency is above our observations at $5$\,$-$\,$18$ GHz out to $\sim$\,$260$ d (observer frame).

 Delayed radio emission has been uncovered in a variety of TDEs \citep{Horesh2021a,Horesh2021b,Perlman2022,Sfaradi2022,Cendes2022,Cendes2024} on timescales of $>$\,$100$\,$-$\,$1,000$ d.
-This delayed radio emission has been interpreted either as either late-jet launching from a long-lived central engine \citep{VanVelzen2016,Horesh2021a,Cendes2022,Cendes2024} or an off-axis relativistic jet with Lorentz factor on the order of tens \citep{Matsumoto2023,Beniamini2023TDE,Sfaradi2024}.
+This delayed radio emission has been interpreted either as either late-jet launching from a long-lived central engine \citep{VanVelzen2016,Horesh2021a,Cendes2022,Cendes2024}, an off-axis relativistic jet with Lorentz factor on the order of tens \citep{Matsumoto2023,Beniamini2023TDE,Sfaradi2024}, or delayed breakout due early jet precession \citep{Teboul2023}.
 The further off-axis the viewing angle the later the time of the peak and the steeper the temporal slope of the rising emission \citep[e.g., AT2018hyz with a $t^{6}$ rise around 1,000 d after discovery;][]{Cendes2022,Sfaradi2024}.
 Due to the inferred range of Eddington ratios, it is likely that the jet of EP240408a cannot be very far off-axis.
 In addition, the alternative explanation that is typically invoked requires an outflow launched at late times \citep[e.g.,][]{Cendes2022,Cendes2024}, which conflicts with the already existing jet inferred from the X-rays.